Komalpardasani/AdobeGensolve/Readme.md

-# Curvetopedia
+# CURVETOPIA

-Curvetopedia is a project focused on analyzing and regularizing hand-drawn shapes.
+CURVETOPIA is a project focused on analyzing and regularizing hand-drawn shapes.
 It has three main features:

 ## Features